moxx799/VisQ-Search-Engine/README.md

 ### Query

-Run the code in BooleanUser_lhuang.ipynb to see how to interact with the machine learning model with your query and the output display.
+Run the code in BooleanUser_lhuang.ipynb to see how to interact with your query and the output display with the machine learning model.
 Before that, you need to prepare the following files:

 * pretrained matrix
 * atlas_borders